3vot/3vot-cli/readme.md

 * **Browserify:** Improves how we write and reuse code.
 * **S3:** Publish Dynamic Single Page Javascript Apps **Statically** in Amazon S3 ( or anywhere else )
 * **NPM:** Select from thousand dependencies and require them NODEJS Style

-### Brief
-3VOT is a simple yet powerfull way to build robust single page applications and deploy them as an static asset.
-It bring several of the leading industry concepts like Code Modularization, Server-less Deployment, Dependency Use & Managment and Multiplatform Development ( also called Responsive Design with Server Side Components )

 ### Demos & Examples
 Soon